Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 Coordinated releases need it.
 When a release involves database migrations, API version bumps, third-party integrations, or marketing launches, you need to control timing.
 Continuous delivery lets the pipeline prepare everything, then a team lead triggers the deploy when all the pieces are aligned.

 Incomplete test coverage warrants it.
-If your automated test suite does not cover critical edge cases --- and honestly, most test suites have gaps --- a human review step before production is a reasonable safety net.
+If your automated test suite does not cover critical edge cases — and honestly, most test suites have gaps — a human review step before production is a reasonable safety net.
 The goal is to close those gaps over time, but in the meantime, delivery gives you a responsible middle ground.

 Business timing matters.
 Sometimes you do not want changes going live on a Friday afternoon, during a peak traffic window, or before a coordinated announcement.
 Continuous delivery decouples ready to ship from shipped.

-Example: fintech startup
+Example: fintech payments team

-A payments team has 40 microservices.
+A payments engineering team owns 40 microservices.
 Their core transaction services use continuous delivery: every merge to main triggers the full pipeline and deploys to staging automatically, but production deploys require a senior engineer to approve in the deployment dashboard.
 Their internal tooling services, which are lower risk, use continuous deployment.
 This mixed approach balances speed with the compliance requirements their banking partners enforce.

 When continuous deployment makes sense

-Continuous deployment is not reckless --- it is a sign that your engineering practices have matured to the point where you trust your automated systems more than manual review.
+Continuous deployment is not reckless — it is a sign that your engineering practices have matured to the point where you trust your automated systems more than manual review.

 SaaS products thrive on it.
 When your product is a web application with thousands of users, shipping small changes frequently reduces the blast radius of any single deploy.
 A five-line CSS fix and a critical security patch go through the same pipeline.
 Both are live within minutes of merging.